relliv/syncable-project-dashboard/README.md

 ### 0.0.1

-Initial release with basic dashboard functionality.
+Initial release with basic dashboard functionality and project color detection.

 ---